Metacognitive Self-Correction for Multi-Agent System via Prototype-Guided Next-Execution Reconstruction: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have established new frontiers in artificial intelligence, demonstrating remarkable capabilities in few-shot learning, planning, and complex reasoning across a wide range of tasks \citep{brown2020language, cot, yao2023react,wang2025separate}.
-Building upon these advances, the paradigm has shifted beyond single-agent settings towards LLM-based multi-agent systems (MAS), where teams of intelligent agents collaborate to solve problems.
-This collaborative approach has proven to be a powerful method for tackling tasks of greater complexity than any single agent could manage alone, achieving impressive results in domains such as scientific discovery \citep{ghafarollahi2024sciagents, schmidgall2025agent}, software engineering \citep{chanmle}, and strategic decision-making \citep{huang2025competing}.
+Large Language Models (LLMs) have made significant advances in few-shot learning, planning, and complex reasoning across a wide range of tasks~\citep{brown2020language, yao2023react, wang2025separate}.
+Building on these advances, recent research has shifted beyond single-agent settings toward LLM-based multi-agent systems (MAS), where multiple agents collaborate to solve problems that exceed the capacity of any individual model.
+Such collaborative paradigms have demonstrated strong empirical performance in domains including scientific discovery~\citep{ghafarollahi2024sciagents, schmidgall2025agent}, software engineering~\citep{chanmle}, and strategic decision-making~\citep{huang2025competing}.
+To support effective coordination, extensive work has explored diverse multi-agent communication structures, ranging from simple topologies such as chains~\citep{cot, zhang2022automatic}, trees~\citep{tot}, and stars~\citep{autogen}, to more complex fully connected or random graphs~\citep{qian2024scaling}.
+More recently, learning-based frameworks have been proposed to dynamically select query-conditioned communication topologies~\citep{lei2025learning, shen2025understanding, zhang2024g, wang2025anymac}, marking a shift toward more adaptive and flexible multi-agent collectives.

-To support and optimize such collaboration, researchers have investigated a wide range of multi-agent communication structures.
-These include foundational topologies like chains~\citep{cot, zhang2022automatic}, trees~\citep{tot}, and stars~\citep{autogen}, as well as more complex fully connected or random graphs~\citep{qian2024scaling}.
-These designs are often tailored to task complexity and communication constraints, aiming to balance performance and efficiency.
-Notably, recent advances propose learning frameworks that dynamically choose query-conditioned communication topologies~\citep{lei2025learning, shen2025understanding, zhang2024g,wang2025anymac}.
-Such adaptive systems mark a significant shift from fixed interaction pipelines to more flexible, input-aware collectives, better equipped to exploit the full potential of collaborative agents.